merdandt/a2a_mcp_utint/README.md

-# Agent2Agent and MCP: An End-to-End Tutorial for a complete Agentic Pipeline
+# Car Repair Shop Assistant: Agent2Agent and MCP Integration

 ## Introduction

 In the fast-moving world of agentic AI, two open protocols quietly solve the headaches that used to keep multi-agent projects from ever leaving the lab.

 A few months ago, Anthropic introduced [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol): A reliable access to the data and tools an agent needs once the conversation begins.
 Anthropic describes MCP as a USB-C port for language models—a single, well-defined connector that lets you plug the same model into GitHub, a Postgres database, or a custom knowledge base without rewriting the integration each time.
-By standardizing the way hosts, clients, and servers exchange "Tools," "resources," and "prompts," MCP turns context into something the model can count on rather than something developers keep stitching together ad hoc. ￼ ￼
+By standardizing the way hosts, clients, and servers exchange "Tools," "resources," and "prompts," MCP turns context into something the model can count on rather than something developers keep stitching together ad hoc.

 Agent2Agent (A2A), a new protocol by Google, tackles another obstacle: getting autonomous agents—often built on different frameworks and hosted in different places—to understand one another.
 Instead of brittle, one-off bridges, A2A gives every agent a tiny "agent card" that advertises its skills and an HTTP interface that lets other agents negotiate tasks, stream intermediate results, and hand over artifacts.
-Google started the project to give agents a common language regardless of vendor, and the open-source spec already shows how discovery, task life-cycle updates, and secure push notifications can work out of the box. ￼
+Google started the project to give agents a common language regardless of vendor, and the open-source spec already shows how discovery, task life-cycle updates, and secure push notifications can work out of the box.

 With A2A handling how agents talk to one another and MCP handling how they tap into the outside world, you end up with small, focused agents who can coordinate fluently and still see the bigger picture—an architecture that feels less like a collection of scripts and more like a cooperative workforce.

+## Car Repair Shop Scenario

+This project demonstrates a complete agentic pipeline for a car repair shop using Agent2Agent and MCP protocols.
+The system consists of specialized agents that work together to handle various aspects of the repair business:

+**Shop Manager Agent**: The main coordinator that orchestrates all shop operations, manages customer interactions, and delegates tasks to specialized agents.

+**Mechanic Agent**: Handles technical diagnostics, repair procedures, and maintenance tasks.
+Has access to repair manuals, diagnostic tools, and technical specifications.

+**Supplier Agent**: Manages parts inventory, procurement, and supplier relationships.
+Can search for parts, check availability, and manage ordering processes.

+The agents communicate through the A2A protocol and access external resources through MCP servers, creating a realistic simulation of how AI agents might coordinate in a real business environment.

 ## The Structure of this Tutorial